j0r1/RSimpactCyan/INSTALLATION.md

  1. Install the x86 version of the [Visual Studio 2015 redistributables](https://www.microsoft.com/en-us/download/details.aspx?id=48145).
     Click the link, click download, check `vc_redist.x86.exe`, press 'Next' and run the executable that is downloaded.

- 2. Install the relevant binary package from http://research.edm.uhasselt.be/jori/simpact/programs, and install it in the default location.
+ 2. Install the relevant binary package from http://research.edm.uhasselt.be/jori/simpact/programs, and install it in the default location: select the directory with the version you want to use, and download the `.exe` file.

  3. If you don't have Python 2.7 installed yet, [download and install it](https://www.python.org/downloads/).
     Make sure to install it in the `c:\python27` location.

  4. In a new R session, run

         source("https://raw.githubusercontent.com/j0r1/RSimpactCyanBootstrap/master/initsimpact.R")

     to install the needed R packages.

  5. From then on, running `library("RSimpactCyan")` in an R session should work.

 Ubuntu/Debian or Redhat Linux
 -----------------------------

- 1. Install the relevant binary package from http://research.edm.uhasselt.be/jori/simpact/programs
+ 1. Install the relevant binary package from http://research.edm.uhasselt.be/jori/simpact/programs :
+    select the directory with the version you'd like to use and download a `.deb` file or `.rpm` file that corresponds to your Linux version.

  2. In a new R session, run

         source("https://raw.githubusercontent.com/j0r1/RSimpactCyanBootstrap/master/initsimpact.R")